C-Wesley/MecanumBot/README.md

 # Mecanum Wheels
 ![Birds Eye View of the robot](https://github.com/C-Wesley/MecanumBot/blob/main/media/topView_wheels.jpg "Top View")
-![Worms Eye View of the robot](https://github.com/C-Wesley/MecanumBot/blob/main/media/bottomView_wheels.jpg "Bottom View") The import thing to note about the mounting of the mecanum wheels is that from a birds eye view, the wheels should form an X. From the worms view, this will look opposite.
-However, this is very important to get right to ensure the the direction of force is in the proper direction.
+![Worms Eye View of the robot](https://github.com/C-Wesley/MecanumBot/blob/main/media/bottomView_wheels.jpg "Bottom View")

+The important thing to note about the mounting of the mecanum wheels is that from a birds eye view, the wheels should form an X. From the worms view, this will be the opposite.
+This is needed to ensure that the direction of force is in the proper direction.

-In this diagram, you can see the direction of the force vectors.
-Notice that if you resolve some unit vectors, completely sideways movement, and diagonal movements are possible.
+This diagram showcases the direction of the force vectors.
+Notice that the unit vectors for these wheels can have sideways and diagonal movements.
 ![Force Vector Directions](https://github.com/C-Wesley/MecanumBot/blob/main/media/mecanumWheel_directions.png "Force Directions")

 # HID with PS4
-This is what the data we receive from the HID report looks like.
-It is a bytes data type that we can cast to a list and pick out bytes or bits as required.
-Consult the following map for more information: [HID Byte Map]https://www.psdevwiki.com/ps4/DS4-USB
+This picture is the data from the HID report.
+It is in a string of bytes.
+These values are then casted to a list in order to extract out certain bytes or bits as required.
+More information can be found here: [HID Byte Map]https://www.psdevwiki.com/ps4/DS4-USB
 ![PS4 HID Data](https://github.com/C-Wesley/MecanumBot/blob/main/media/ps4_hid.png "PS4 HID Data")

 # Joystick Control
-We are using the magnitude of the x and y components of the joystick as the power to the motors.
-However, since the force vector for each motor is off by + or - pi/4, we multiply by sin(atan2(y/x) + or - pi/4) for each motor.
-Which motor dictates if it is +pi/4 or -pi/4.
+The general power equation used for the motors control is the following: Power = magnitude * sin(angle +- π/4).
+The magnitude of the x and y components of the joystick is used to power the motors.
+The arctangent of the x and y components of the joystick is used to calculate the angle which dictates the direction of movement.
+However, since the force vector for each motor is off by either + π/4 or - π/4, it is added to the angle to generate the correct movement for the vehicle.
 ![Diagram of a vector with x and y component](https://github.com/C-Wesley/MecanumBot/blob/main/media/joystick_diagram.png "Vector Diagram")

 # Power Delivery
-To Deliver the power to the Raspberry Pi 3, we are using an LM338.
-This is an adjustable regulator capable of supplying up to 5A.
-We have three of them in parallel to help with heat dissapation.
+The Raspberry Pi 3 Model B needs about 3 amps of current.
+To deliver the power to the Raspberry Pi 3 Model B, the LM338 is used.
+It is an adjustable regulator capable of supplying up to 5 amps.
+A voltage divider setup was used to get ~5 volts for the output.
+Although one can be used for this project, three of them were used in parallel to help with heat dissapation.
+A circuit diagram is presented below.
 ![LM338 Circuit Diagram](https://github.com/C-Wesley/MecanumBot/blob/main/media/power_delivery.png "LM338 Circuit Diagram")

 # Autonomous Algorithms